 The primary purpose of OA is to carry the message that recovery is possible.
 We simply want to share our experience with others who desire our help.
 We may be able to help you, your family member, friend, colleague or patient.

-Founded in 1960, today there are about 6,500 OA group meetings in over 80 countries.
+Founded in January 1960, today there are OA groups meeting in over 75 countries.
 One becomes a member simply by coming along to meetings and having the desire to stop compulsive eating.
 Membership is open to all and there are no dues or fees for membership.

-Meetings are held throughout the week in Hamilton, Tauranga, Rotorua, Napier and New Plymouth
+Meetings are held throughout the week in Hamilton, Tauranga, Napier, Hastings, New Plymouth and Palmerston North.

 If you are a Health Care Professional you may be interested to read an article which appeared in the New Zealand Medical Journal in 2010, titled “Addictive overeating: lessons learned from medical students’ perceptions of Overeaters Anonymous”.